-Natural hemp extract contains CBD and more than 400 additional plant elements.
+Natural hemp oil contains CBD and more than 400 additional plant elements.
 Within that list of potentially beneficial plant compounds are more than 100 different cannabinoids, phytochemicals shown to have a considerable impact on health and wellness.
 The oil extracted from industrial hemp plants also contains trace amounts of tetrahydrocannabinol (THC) up to 0.3%, known as full-spectrum hemp extract.

 Although industrial hemp plants do not synthesize enough THC to cause intoxication, many CBD users avoid ingesting this somewhat controversial cannabinoid by selecting tinctures, capsules, and topicals products made with CBD isolate.
 While this flavorless, odorless form of CBD may be the best option for some, many people looking to avoid THC find broad-spectrum CBD products another great option.

 To help determine if broad-spectrum CBD might be your best option, you may find it beneficial to review the different types of CBD and the differences between the two product types most people initially choose between full-spectrum CBD and CBD isolate.

 Full-spectrum CBD is your least processed option, a product that contains the same terpenes, flavonoids, and other plant elements as the original plant source.
 The diverse cannabinoid profile includes trace amounts of THC.
 To be classified as industrial hemp, the extract must contain less than 0.3 percent THC.

 CBD isolate is more processed than full-spectrum hemp extract.
 The processes used to isolate CBD from unrefined hemp extract separates individual plant components.
 All that remains after processing is a white crystalline powder that is 0% THC.